vinodkd/halo/doc/UserGuide.md

 * Everything is represented as a **graph**, in a Graphviz-like syntax.
 Everything = code, data, docs.
 * Everything has IDs which act as names, a la git's blob hashes.
 Aliases are allowed, however.
+* Graphs are stored and used via contexts, which are sources or sinks for graph data.
+The default contexts are `file` - the file system and `mem` - the memory itself.
 * Executors are represented by **actions**.
 Executors run actions in Halo.
 * The layers at each level of abstraction are directly represented in Halo:
     * Comments represent the Human (or Meta) level